 “Help me.
 Please help me.”
 Hakkim wobbled along the street on his crutches.
 “They gonna kill me.
 Help.”

-“Someone call the police.”
+“No one's callin' the police.”
 A gang of Puerto Ricans mocked him.

 “This doesn’t concern you.”
 Jamie restrained me from joining the fray.

-“Help me for God’s sake.”
-Hakkim screamed with his head to heaven.
+“Help me for God’s sake,” Hakkim screamed with his head to heaven.